reptar/reptar-html-minifier/README.md

-# yarn-html-minifier
+# reptar-html-minifier

-yarn plugin for html-minifier
+reptar plugin for html-minifier